-This is a 6 foot tall pitcher built from 2 halves of thick formed acrylic.
-It is a challenging shape to build.
+This is a 6 foot tall pitcher built from 2 halves of 1.5” thick acrylic.
+It is a challenging shape to build with the varying diameter.
 Custom handle and spout added as it will be a working vessel in a popular restaurant chain.
+We have made many of these.

 This is a large corner tank that is a variation of an L, but built to fit around an obstacle in the corner and a beveled front panel.
 Two mitered angles and three 45 degree corner overflows built in.
 Variety of custom cutouts on top.